roipeker/graphx/README.md

 > *WARNING:* this is WIP code, based on a few days of experimentation.

 > *NOTE:* GraphX™ uses the `$` prefix convention to all "internal/private" members (properties and methods). __DO NOT__ call them in your code... is meant to be consumed internally by the lib.
+> until I cleanup and organize the code for an alpha version, then will probably moved all as part of the package.
 ___